fossasia/eventyay-tickets/video/docs/developer/api/polls.rst

-Questions
+Polls
 =========

-Users can ask questions in a room, which need to be approved by a moderator and then can be read and upvoted by other users.
-Questions can be marked as answered.
+Users can ask polls in a room, and other users can cast votes.
+Polls can be marked as "over", and don't permit any votes past that point.
-Asking questions can be locked per room to only allow questions at a certain time.
-To clear questions after or before a logical session, single questions can be deleted ("delete all" to be implemented by the client).

     {
 	id: uuid,